3M 4520 Disposable Protective Coverall Review

 | SKU | 4520 |

 The 3M 4520 coverall is a white with green back panel disposable protective suit built on SMMMS polypropylene with breathable back panel.
 The 4520 is the suit 3M builds for heat stress: SMMMS fabric plus a breathable back panel that dumps the body heat every other suit traps.
 When crews start cutting sleeves off their coveralls in July, this is the garment that stops that.
-Our listing starts at $17.94, with the size run on the linked Amazon page.
+Our listing starts at the listed price, with the size run on the linked Amazon page.

 Why the 3M 4520 Stands Out